SBC-Utrecht/pytom-match-pick/README.md

 - extract candidates from a job file (.json) created in the template matching output folder: `pytom_extract_candidate.py --help`
 - estimate an ROC curve from a job file (.json): `pytom_estimate_roc.py --help`
 - merge multiple star files to a single starfile: `pytom_merge_stars.py --help`

+Detailed usage instructions and a tutorial are available on our site: https://SBC-Utrecht.github.io/pytom-match-pick

 ## Usage questions, ideas and solutions, engagement, etc
 Please use our [github discussions](https://github.com/SBC-Utrecht/pytom-match-pick/discussions) for: